Khagendra01/Pixora/init-template-video/production-guardrails.md

   - Complete animation <100KB

 ## Quality Guardrails
-- Use deterministic randomness (e.g., `seededRandom`) for repeatable particle effects.
+- Use deterministic randomness (for example `seededRandom`) for repeatable particle effects.
-- Stage transitions via Remotion `Sequence` layering and the circle-wipe overlay.
+- Stage transitions via Remotion `Sequence` layering and any overlay components the project uses.
-- Confirm `public/audio/daisy-bell.mp3` exists before rendering final output.
+- Verify every referenced audio file exists under `public/audio/` before rendering final output.
 - Prior to export: run `npm run lint`, execute the performance checklist in `docs/performance-checklist.md`, and record outcomes in `TODO.md`.
-(SVGO compression is required for production exports but may be skipped during the developmental phase.)
+(SVGO compression is required for production exports but may be skipped during early exploration.)

 ## Quality Checklists
 ```